 A thank-you note is a nice gesture and it gives you a chance to mention why you believe you are a good fit.
 Emails are fine, but a handwritten note is better.
 Don’t forget to mention something you’ve learned about the company.
 Never underestimate the power of being a good listener.

-With these tips in mind, you can be confident that you made a lasting impression with the employer and gained confidence in your presentation skills.
+With these interview tips in mind, you can be confident that you made a lasting impression with the employer and gained confidence in your presentation skills.